 Apply for a grant.
-TMA’s Be Wise — ImmunizeSM is accepting applications for local vaccination programs.
+TMA’s Be Wise — ImmunizeSM is accepting grant proposals for local vaccination events.
 Grants of $500 to $2,500 are available to county medical societies (CMSs), TMA Alliance chapters, medical student chapters, and TMA member-physician practices/clinics.
 Grants can fund new or expanded shot clinics, or coalition activity to vaccinate underserved and uninsured children, adolescents, and/or adults.
 Grant proposals are due March 1, July 1, and Nov.
 1.